-It comes with an out-of-the-box HashiCorp Configuration Language (HCL) support, which provides a declarative language for managing data centers.
+It comes with an out-of-the-box HashiCorp Configuration Language (HCL) support, which provides a declarative language for managing data centres.

-There are several Terraform alternatives to Ansible.
+There are several Terraform alternatives.
 The following is a list of 10 IT automation software solution alternatives to Terraform, including Ansible, Attune, Kubernetes, Jenkins, Chef, Puppet, BMC Control M, SaltStack, Vagrant, and Pulumi.

 Attune is a server automation solution that is similar to Terraform.
 With Attune, you can provision, patch, and automate build procedures, and compliance for virtual and physical servers.
 By accelerating builds and deployments, Attune helps to enhance security and accelerate digital transformation.
 Additionally, it also supports automation using Bash, CMD, and PowerShell.